About once a week, we get a client demanding that their ex endure supervised visitation.

 If the parent and child don’t know each other very well . . . you guessed it!
 Supervised visits.

-In these circumstances, the judge could order visitation in a therapist’s office or supervised visits for a short period by a friend or family member so the child gets to know the parent.
+In these circumstances, the judge could order supervision in a therapist’s office or supervised visits for a short period by a friend or family member so the child gets to know the parent.
 Establishing the parent-child bond is critical when trying to lift any supervision requirements.

 Each case depends on the facts and is up to the judge.